-The idea of travel use to be nothing more than just an idea.
+Travel is healing.
+The idea of travel used to be nothing more than just an idea.
 Growing up as an only child to a single mom, traveling never crossed my mind.
 I mean, how could it when we struggled with not having enough money for our daily life.
 Traveling was so far out of reach for someone like me.
-Those people laying on a tropical beach somewhere in paradise or sailing on a boat in crystal blue waters that I saw in photos and on T.V must be rich.
+I figured those people laying on a tropical beach somewhere in paradise, or sailing on a boat in crystal blue waters that I saw in photos and on TV must be rich.
 Right?
 Traveling is too expensive, at least so I thought.
 But travel is personal, and travel is healing.

-It was in my third year of university that I made a promise to myself that I would figure out a way to turn my dreams of traveling into a reality.
-I was envious of everyone’s travel stories and how many places they talked about visiting.
-I was ready to go from a dreamer to a doer.
-And I did.
-Fast forward a decade, I have traveled to over 80 countries by the age of 30.
+It was in my third year of university that I made a promise to myself.
+I would figure out a way to turn my dreams of traveling into a reality.
+I was envious of everyone’s travel stories.
+All the places they talked about visiting.
+I was ready to go from a dreamer to a doer, and I did.
+Fast forward a decade, and I have traveled to over 80 countries by the age of 30.

-I chose to travel because at 22 I had no concrete idea on who I was as a person, what I wanted out of life, what my dream career was, what my spiritual or life paths were, or what kind of lifestyle I wanted to have.
+I chose to travel, because at 22 I had no concrete idea on who I was as a person.
+I didn’t know what I wanted out of life, or what my dream career was.
+What were my spiritual or life paths, or what kind of lifestyle I wanted to have?
 I made time.
 My best friend and I used travel to help me fill my life voids and find the answers that I was seeking.

-Travel taught me so much about myself, life, relationships, people, lifestyles, money, and the world.
-It helped me learn who I was as a person, what mattered most to me, what wasn’t important in life, what my passions were, what I was good at, what my skills and interests were, what I sucked at, and so much more.
+Travel taught me so much about myself.
+It taught me about life, relationships, people, lifestyles, money and the world.
+It helped me learn who I was as a person.
+I learned what mattered most to me, what wasn’t important in life, what my passions were.
+Also I found out what I was good at, what my skills and interests were, what I sucked at, and so much more.
 Travel made me realize what kind of freedom I wanted in my life and that I wasn’t going to settle for anything less than what I desired.
+Travel is healing.

 Travel challenged me in many ways.
 It made me face my own demons.
 It made me feel and it made me deal.
 Travel also helped me heal.
 It made me strong.
 It made me excited for my future.
 You see, traveling isn’t always pretty, or easy, or fun.
-As someone who has struggled for several years with an anxiety disorder, traveling took me out of my physical and mental comfort zone.
-Traveling transformed me, my mind, my soul, and my life.
+For several years I have struggled with an anxiety disorder.
+Traveling took me out of my physical and mental comfort zone.
+It transformed me, my mind, my soul, and my life.

-The more that I traveled, the more experiences I had, the more my passions grew, the more direction in life I had, and the more clarity I got on what kind of life and lifestyle I wanted.
+The more that I traveled, the more experiences I had.
+My passions grew and I had more direction in life.
+I had more clarity on what kind of life and lifestyle I wanted.
 Although I didn’t have the answers to where I wanted to live forever, when I was going to find a life partner and get married or have children, it was okay.
 I had time to figure all that out and it would happen when the timing was right.